Nationwide life insurance review 2024

 - Child rider.
 Extends your life insurance benefit to biological children, stepchildren and legally adopted children.

 - Guaranteed insurability rider.
 Allows you to purchase additional insurance at specified dates without taking a medical exam.

 - Longterm-care rider.
 Allows you to access money from your policy to pay for medical expenses and long-term care.

 - Return-of-premium rider.
 Reimburses your premiums if you outlive your term life policy.

 - Spouse rider.
-Offered with some term and permanent policies, this provides protection for your spouse and can be converted to its own whole life policy.
+Provides protection for your spouse and can be converted to its own whole life policy.

 - Waiver-of-premium rider.
 Pauses your premiums if you fall ill or become disabled and can’t work.